sombriks/sombriks-hq/src/blog/0053-mock-or-not.md

 ## How to avoid to mock things

 Although hard, it usually worths not mock complex test scenarios.
+Question is how to create a near real test scenario.

+### Not mocking the database

 ## If going to mock, how to do that properly